ceccott/ezylora/README.md

 To train the LoRA, navigate to the kohya_ss web UI at `localhost:7860` and load the `LoraSettings.json` configuration file by setting its absolute path under LoRA->Training->Configuration File and clicking Load 💾.

 ![image](https://github.com/ceccott/ezylora/assets/5775579/32d8ed1c-7bbd-484c-9a01-7e205edb5bd6)

+The basic configuration is now loaded and the training can be started by clicking the Start Training button on the same UI page.
+Parameters can be modified under the Parameters tab to fine tune the training process if so needed.